twigphp/Twig/doc/tags/macro.rst

 to explicitly re-import macros inside the tag.

-When calling ``import`` or ``from`` from a ``block`` tag, the imported macros are only defined in the current block and they override macros defined at the template level with the same names.
+When calling ``import`` or ``from`` from a ``block`` tag, the imported macros are only defined in the current block and they shadow macros defined at the template level with the same names.

 Checking if a Macro is defined